What we do

-Public sectorWe work with individual organisations and sector representative bodies to support work to address women's inequality in the sector, and to meet the requirements of the public sector equality duty.
+We work with individual public bodies and sector representative bodies to support work to address women's inequality, and to meet the requirements of the public sector equality duty.
 You can find more information and links to related resources in our employer section.

 Missing out on the benefits?
 Close the Gap commissioned researchers at Glasgow Caledonian University to investigate the extent to which Scottish employers are taking actions to close any gender pay gaps.